malloydata/malloydata.github.io/README.md

 This will build the docs, watch for file changes in any of the docs, static files, or sample models, and serve the result at [http://127.0.0.1:4000](http://127.0.0.1:4000).

-Jekyll hot-reloading is enabled, so pages should automatically refresh when changes are made.
+Pages should automatically refresh when changes are made.
 When initial compilation is complete, a browser should open to the home page.

 Malloy sections in the documentation notebooks may contain tags to indicate how queries should be run and rendered, e.g.